 That’s only property damage.
 Imagine throwing a punch in VR but connecting with a very real steel pipe.
 Others playing various games in VR have tripped on furniture and landed awkwardly.
 Some have broken fingers.
 I even saw a recent report involving a broken knee cap.

-I’m not trying to scare anyone away from VR, but operating in a clear space is an absolute must.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+I’m not trying to scare anyone away from VR, but operating in a clear space is an absolute must.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.